nmajor/nmajor-src/_posts/2018-08-22-node-env-variables-solving-the-nightmare.md

     import dotenv from 'dotenv';
     dotenv.config({ path: '.env.test' });

 ...and load it as a setup script in the mocha command like this:

      NODE_ENV=test node_modules/.bin/mocha --recursive --require babel-core/register --require ./test/env.js --exit

 And thats the only way I have been able to get dotenv to work predictably.
+I hope this helps someone.